RedisGears/RedisGears/docs/create_development_environment.md

 # Create a Development Environment

 When the project is small it is acceptable to have a single file that contains the entire code base.
 But as the project grows and become complex it is less comfortable to maintain it as a single file project.
 Lucky for us JS already face such problem and has the relevant tool to maintain a multi file project and compress it on build time to a single file that contains all the code.
-In this tutorial we will explain how to create a multi file project and how to wrap it as a single file and send it to RedisGears.
-The tutorial assume you have Redis with RedisGears 2.0 installed on `localhost:6379`.
+In this tutorial we will explain how to create a multi file project and how to wrap it as a single file and send it to Triggers and Functions.
+The tutorial assume you have Redis with the module RedisGears 2.0 installed on `localhost:6379`.
 See [getting started](../README.md) section for installation instructions.

 ## Pre-requisite